daiquocnguyen/ConvKB/README.md

 ### Evaluation metrics

-The program provides ranking-based scores as evaluation metrics, including the mean rank, the mean reciprocal rank and Hits@10 in a setting protocol "Filtered".
+File `eval.py` provides ranking-based scores as evaluation metrics, including the mean rank, the mean reciprocal rank and Hits@10 in a setting protocol "Filtered".

-You now can run `evalFB15k-237.sh` and `evalWN18RR.sh` for the evaluation.
-Depend on the memory resources, you should change the values of `--num_splits` and `--testIdx` to suitable values to get a faster evaluation.
-To get the results, (supposing `num_splits = 8`) execute:
+Files `evalFB15k-237.sh` and `evalWN18RR.sh` contain evaluation commands.
+Depending on the memory resources, you should change the value of `--num_splits` to a suitable value to get a faster process.
+To get the results (supposing `num_splits = 8`):

         $ python eval.py --embedding_dim 100 --num_filters 50 --name FB15k-237 --useConstantInit --model_name fb15k237 --num_splits 8 --decode